Updated: Jan 24

 Although it's not strictly part of the editing process, a good edit starts with a good recording.
 A good recording not only ensures you get a good result from the editing process, but it also frees your editor up to do more with your recording.
 For example, if your editor allots 3 hours to edit your 60-minute episode, and has to do two hours' worth of noise removal... you get the picture.

-Although the recording's ultimately up to you, a good editor will be available to answer any questions you might have about the recording process, although if you're looking for more in-depth tech support it would be a good idea to set aside some time with your editor to help you set up your gear- time invested now will save you time, money, frustration and embarrassment later on.
-You can check out our Pre-Flight Check which includes some advice about tech (if you need it) or ask your editor for recommendations.
+Although the recording's ultimately up to you, a good editor will be available to answer any questions you might have about the recording process and provide suggestions on how to go about it.
+A good editor will set aside some time with you to help you set up your gear; time invested now will save you time, money, frustration and embarrassment later on.

 Supplying your files.